nataha11/TCP_Messenger/README.md

 ```
 python3 client.py
 ```
-Then write your ip address and press Enter.<br/>
+Then paste your ip address and press Enter.<br/>
 Write 'hello' and start messaging with yourself.<br/>

 Thanks for using TCP_Messenger!